tophertimzen/tophertimzen.github.io/_content/cs407/labs/lab4.md

 - Timelining
 - Utilized the 6 steps of memory investigations

 I am looking for an analysis of the rootkit.. this one is open ended and will be graded based on your current progress through the term.
 I want an in depth analysis of the memory sample presented.
-Using additional tools aside from Volatility, such as IDA, will earn you more valuable valueless prizes.
+Using additional tools aside from Volatility, such as IDA, will earn you more valuable valueless prize tokens.
 Do not just send me pictures or results of tools... elaborate.

 ---